Bossdoli18/Bossdoli18/README.md

 - 👋 Hi, I’m @Bossdoli18
 - 👀 I’m interested in python
-- 🌱 I’m currently learning c
+- 🌱 I’m currently a student @alx learning c
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me oladeleife18@gmail.com